csaden/csaden.github.io/javascript/_posts/2015-07-19-d3-key-function-in-data.md

 comments: true
 ---

 Coming soon!
-This technical article will covers the `d3.data()` and an anonymous accessor function which can be passed to it as a key function for binding data to DOM elements.
+This technical article will cover the function, `d3.data()`, and an anonymous accessor functions which can be passed to the `d3.data` as a key function for binding data to DOM elements.